Toft, Lincolnshire

 Toft Hotel Golf Course is on the southern edge of the village.
 The East Glen river flows through the village, also to the south.

 The north of the parish includes the deserted medieval village of Bowthorpe, now a single farm, which gives its name to the Bowthorpe Oak.

+Although there is no church today, some books about the history of Crowland Abbey say that the patronage of the church in Toft was gifted to the Abbey on the occasion of the start of its re-build in 1113 following the devastating fire of 1091.